hattipjs/hattip/testbed/basic/readme.md

 ### Node.js with native fetch

 All tests except "sends multiple cookies" pass which is automatically skipped in the CI.
 Setting multiple `Set-Cookie` headers is not currently supported by the native fetch implementation.

 ### Miniflare

 All tests pass.

 Launch with `miniflare --modules --port 3000 dist/cloudflare-workers-bundle/index.js`.
 Miniflare doesn't understand the `main` field in the `wrangler.toml` files yet.

+### Netlify Functions with `netlify dev`

+All tests except "doesn't fully buffer binary stream" pass which is automatically skipped in the CI.
+Netlify Functions have no streaming support.

+Build locally with `pnpm build:netlify-functions`, test with `netlify dev`.

 ### Cloudflare Workers